-Since 2012, the Biscayne Bay Aquatic Preserve (BBAP) has achieved numerous milestones to enhance the management and protection of Biscayne Bay.
 In 2018, BBAP secured a grant from the National Oceanic and Atmospheric Administration (NOAA) to address large-scale marine debris caused by Hurricane Irma.
 Concluding in 2022, the grant facilitated the removal of thousands of pounds of heavy debris from the spoil islands within the bay.
 This effort not only restored natural habitats and reduced pollution but also improved the aesthetic and ecological value of the bay.

 In 2019, BBAP was awarded a grant from the Environmental Protection Agency (EPA) to develop a comprehensive water quality and seagrass monitoring program in response to the 2019 Julia Tuttle seagrass die-off.
 The funding supported the acquisition, installation, and operation of four datasondes strategically positioned to monitor outflows from the Miami and Little Rivers, providing critical data on their impacts to the bay.
 This grant also enabled the establishment of BBAP's current seagrass monitoring program, which tracks seagrass health in northern Biscayne Bay.
 Since 2019, the program has documented increases in seagrass cover.
-Upon the grant's conclusion in 2024, a comprehensive analysis and detailed report of the collected data were completed.
+Upon the grant's conclusion in 2024, a comprehensive analysis and detailed report of the collected data was completed.